gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

   (Target, Blueprint, Condition, Time)
 ````

-The `Target` would need to be replaced with a simple `Asterism` element that contains only a non-empty list of science targets and the default base position calculation.
+The `Target` will need to be replaced with a simple `Asterism` element that contains only a non-empty list of science targets and the default base position calculation.
 A single base position is required for AGS checks, the ITAC queue algorithm, etc. Ideally the inclusion of two targets in an observation would be limited in the model to GHOST dual-target instrument resources.
 Unfortunately that seems difficult to achieve given the current Phase 1 schema, model, and user interface.
 Instead, I suggest that we place constraints in the PIT UI where possible and add proposal checks that flag invalid configurations such as dual-target high-resolution observations or dual-target anything other than GHOST.

 At phase 1 time, details of which IFU is assigned which target are presumed unimportant.
 Similarly, the location of sky positions, OIWFS guiding state, fiber agitator settings, etc. are either captured in the `Blueprint` or else deferred to Phase 2.

 Asterisms will replace targets in the UI as well.
 This will require a “Target Editor” popup with controls for displaying and editing multiple targets.

-## TODO

-* How does this impact the “Targets” tab and target import / export, or does it impact these?
-* What if a target appears in two or more asterisms?
-Does it appear multiple times in the “Targets” tab?
-* Do we need a UI for grouping targets imported from a file?
-* Do we need to split asterisms if the user switches the instrument configuration from dual target to beam switching or high resolution?

 # Phase 2 / Science Program Model

 At Phase 2 and beyond, all the low-level configuration details must be specified and tracked.
 This is challenging in the current model because the target environment is viewed as completely independent from the instrument configuration.
-With GHOST, that separation may no longer be viable.
-Depending on the mode there may be two targets, or one target and a sky position.
+With GHOST, that separation no longer seems viable.
+Depending on instrument mode there may be two targets, or one target and a sky position.
 Further, because the two IFUs differ it is important to specify which particular IFU is assigned to a target or sky position.
 GHOST configuration options depend heavily on the mode of use, so setting up to use the fiber agitator for standard resolution modes makes no sense for example.

 The proposal here to to extend the `Asterism` concept to include configuration details for the three major use cases: dual target, beam switching, and high resolution.
 Before diving into GHOST details though, we’ll sketch out the Phase 2 `Asterism` trait.